Toni-Calvo/Visual-Light-Communication-System/README.md

 ---

 ## 🔮 Future Improvements
+* Add the possibility to regulate the light intensity (Pulse Duty Cycle).
 * Allow bidirectional communication.
 * Enable the transmission of non-alphabetical characters.
 * Test the system with more than one receiver.